-Many people are familiar with the proverb, "Give a man a fish, and you feed him for a day.
-Teach a man to fish, and you feed him for a lifetime."
-This proverb illustrates that although it takes much longer to teach someone how to do something rather than do it for them, sharing knowledge brings lasting benefits.
-For a mentor, this proverb is especially true.
+It takes much longer to teach someone how to do something rather than do it for them, sharing knowledge brings lasting benefits.
+For a mentor, this is especially true.

 For example, a mentor will be consulted for answers to questions like the following: